-Nutmeg is known as Jatiphala in Ayurveda and said to have saffron-like activity.
-It is pungent, bitter in taste (Ras) and light in action (Guna).
+Nutmeg is known as Jatiphala in Ayurveda, and said to have saffron-like activity.
+It is pungent, bitter in taste (Ras), and light in action (Guna).
 Its post-digestive effect (Vipak) is pungent.
 It is an Ushna Virya herb.
-Ushna Virya or hot potency herb, subdues Vata (Wind) and Kapha (Mucus) and increases Pitta (Bile).
-It has property of digestion, vomiting and purging, and gives feeling of lightness.
+Ushna Virya or hot potency herb, subdues Vata (Wind), and Kapha (Mucus), and increases Pitta (Bile).
+It has the property of digestion, vomiting, and purging, and gives a feeling of lightness.
 It is considered bad for fetus.
-It has a special effect on the nervous system and given in weakness of nerves.
+It has a special effect on the nervous system, and given in weakness of nerves.

-Rasa (taste on tongue): Katu (Pungent), Tikta (Bitter)
+Rasa (taste on the tongue): Katu (Pungent), Tikta (Bitter)

 Guna (Pharmacological Action): Laghu (Light), Tikshna (Sharp)

 Nutmeg gives relief in Vata, and Kapha, and increases pitta.
 It is carminative, antiemetic, and thermogenic.
 It is useful in indigestion, low appetite, nausea, and piles.